abhinavmehndiratta/abhinavmehndiratta.github.io/_posts/2020-06-02-parallel-connected-components.md

 **On 6 threads**
 <img src="../assets/bench.png">

 Surprisingly, random hooking was faster than deterministic hooking.
 This was probably due to the extra step involved in deterministic to scan edges and chose a hooking direction.
+However, both of them were slower than the serial algorithm (Union-Find).
+I expect the performance to improve with more cores.

 Pointer Jumping outperforms every other approach and gives almost a 2X speedup over the serial algorithm.